 - You compare the basic load and the projects with the full capacity

-This is ultimately a matter of tools or the decision-makers’ taste.
+This is ultimately a matter of tools and the decision-makers’ taste.

 How the basic load or operations are dealt with is an important factor for planning precision.
 To keep it simple, you can use a flat estimate across the entire year.